Bodycam video released after jury acquits ex-cop of murder

 "For some reason, he placed his hands behind his back," Brailsford said.
 "For one, I don't know why he did that."

-The AR-15 that Brailsford used in the shooting had an expletive etched into it.
-According to Geragos, the judge did not allow the AR-15 into evidence because he ruled it "too prejudicial" and "not sufficiently relevant."

-The grand jury handed down the verdict on the same day a federal judge sentenced Michael Slager, a white former North Charleston, South Carolina police officer, to 20 years in prison for fatally shooting Walter Scott, a 50-year-old unarmed black man, in the back as Scott ran away.
+The grand jury handed down the verdict on the same day a federal judge sentenced Michael Slager, a white former North Charleston, South Carolina, police officer, to 20 years in prison for fatally shooting Walter Scott, a 50-year-old unarmed black man, in the back as Scott ran away.

 Scott's death, one of several recent killings of unarmed black men by police, was captured in a bystander's cell phone video.